e271828e/Flight.jl/prototypes/kernel/NOTES.md

-capture and every roster change *appends* the current writer set whole, and every drain thunk is recompiled against its new index. `live_writers` names the current entries, a run's `schemas` may carry superseded ones, and a consumer resolves a record only ever through `schemas[batch.writer]`.
-This is the prototype running ahead of §11.5's letter, and the spec pass should decide whether the section says so.
+capture and every roster change *appends* the current writer set whole, and every drain thunk is recompiled against its new index. `live_writers` names the current entries, a run's `schemas` may carry superseded ones, and a consumer resolves a record only ever through `schemas[batch.writer]`. §11.5 states the rule since D-217.

 The rule bought one structural decision. `_install_writers!` is the **one** site a drain thunk is compiled at — the capture calls it, and `reclaim!` calls